 3. Workout efficiently.

-Since not having enough time is usually the issue, make good use of whatever time you have to exercise by doing high-intensity workouts.
+Since the lack of time is usually an issue, make good use of whatever time you have to exercise by doing high-intensity workouts.
 About 30 minute of these will be just enough to help you keep fit.

 4. Make use of your lunch breaks.